DiyunZ/dissco/Documents/tutorial_sound.md

 ## 2. Launch LASSIE (if you already downloaded and compiled DISSCO start here)

-- Make sure you are inside the build directory: cd ~/dissco/build

-- Open the application: **./LASSIE/LASSIE**
+- Open up the DISSCO application.

 - Wait for the LASSIE window to appear.